ISO is difficult to understand and if you want to know more about it, you’ve come to the right place.

 You can also break the rule, get creative, and use motion blur as a feature of your photo.
 To add this artistic touch, shoot in low light, and keep your ISO low.
 If you shoot in aperture priority, the camera will increase the shutter speed, introducing motion blur in moving subjects.

 ISO value for Wildlife Photography

 As we’ve seen for street and portrait photography, your subjects will move.
 Animals are the most unpredictable and fascinating subjects.
-Think of birds or any fast animals.

 Start from ISO 1000 and increase or decrease as needed.
 Always find the right balance between the noise introduced and the presence or not of motion blur.

 Have fun experimenting with different ISO values on the field and see how the brightness of your image will change.

 Make sure you keep the correct balance in your exposure triangle and ask your questions in the comments below if you need help understanding these concepts.